NethServer/docs/administrator-manual/en/mail.rst

 * the component name, and the process-id of the component instance
 * a text message detailing the operation

-Here follows a brief description of the component names and the typical actions performed.

-``transfer/smtpd``

-    This is the public-facing SMTP daemon, listening on port 25.
-A log line from this component identifies an activity involving another Mail Transfer Agent (MTA).

-``submission/smtpd``

-    This is the SMTP daemon listening on submission port 587 and smtps port 465.
-A log line from this component identifies a Mail User Agent (MUA) that sends an email message.

-``amavis``

-    The Amavis SMTP daemon enforces all mail filtering rules.
-It decides what is accepted or not.
-Log lines from this component detail the filter decisions.

-``queue/smtpd``

-    This is an internal SMTP daemon, accessible only from the local system.
-It receives and queues good messages from Amavis.

-``relay/smtp``

-    This is the SMTP client talking to a remote server: it picks a message from the queue and relays it to the remote server, as specified by the mail domain configuration.

-``delivery/lmtp``

-    Messages directed to local accounts are picked up from the queue and transferred to the local Dovecot instance.

-``dovecot``

-    The Dovecot daemon delivers messages into users mailboxes, possibly applying Sieve filters.

 A picture of the whole system is available from *workaround.org* [#MailComponents]_.

 .. rubric:: References